Heymity/MolecularLibCore/README.md

 Note: AutoSingleton<T> derives from MonoBehaviour

-#### How it gets the instance?
+#### How does it get the instance?

 In some ways: First, before you call Current for the first time, it has no idea where is this instance.
 When you call it the first time it will do the following:

 ### Instantiate with args

-First off to use this, the object that you want to instantiate needs have this interface: IArgsInstantiable<>.
+First off to use this, the object that you want to instantiate needs to have this interface: IArgsInstantiable<>.
 There are a total of 10 overrides of this interface, one with no parameters, one with 1 parameter, one with 2 parameters … and one with 10 parameters.
 The function that this interface implements will as parameters the types passed into the interface, like so:

 ```c#
 public class TestArgInstantiable : MonoBehaviour, IArgsInstantiable<float, int, string, GameObject>